openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements.rst

 labor-intensive, repetitive, and critical to operations, cloud operations teams can work more efficiently because fewer resources are required for these common tasks.
-Administrators are then free to tackle tasks that are not easy to automate and that have longer-term impacts on the business, for example, capacity planning.
+Administrators are then free to tackle tasks that are not easy to automate and that have longer-term impact on the business, for example, capacity planning.